The Same Collapse, Twice

 • Forest B: $e^{0.543} = 1.7$ effective species

-Forest B has 4 species on paper, but only 1.7 species worth of diversity.
+Forest B has 4 species on paper.
+It has 1.7 species worth of diversity.

 What Heat Does to Diversity